docker/community/Organizers/Resources/Docker Meetup Guide.md

 Docker Meetups are social events organized by community members who are interested in talking and learning about the Docker projects.

 Anyone who is interested in meeting with others to discuss about Docker is welcome to organize meetups.
-We simply ask our organizers to comply with our [Code of Conduct](https://github.com/docker/code-of-conduct) and ensure everyone in the community feels welcome!
+The first step is to read and understand our [Code of Conduct](https://github.com/docker/code-of-conduct) and then to [apply to the program here](https://community.docker.com/registrations/groups/1865) to be formally onboarded by a member of the Docker Community Team.

 This guide helps you to successfully organize Docker Meetups.
 It provides tips, checklists, and concepts to do your planning effectively.